otema666/chatgpt-test-solver-api/README.md

 # ChatGpt TestSolver Api

-This is a Windows application designed to quickly solve multiple-choice questions automatically.
+This is a Windows adn Linux application designed to quickly solve multiple-choice questions automatically.
 The program listens for the user to press the <kbd>Ctrl + Alt + 0</kbd> key combination.
-When this key combination is detected, the application captures the current contents of the clipboard (the user must first copy the question using <kbd>Ctrl + C</kbd>), sends it to ChatGPT for processing, and then forwards the generated response to a specified Discord webhook.
+When this key combination is detected, the application captures the current contents of the clipboard (the user must first copy the question using <kbd>Ctrl + C</kbd>), sends it to ChatGPT for processing, and then forwards the generated response to a specified Discord webhook and also copy it to clipboard.

-# **New linux version!**
-Now you can use it on linux

 ## Prompt
 The script includes a [prompt](https://github.com/otema666/chatgpt-test-solver-api/blob/main/prompt.txt) to guide ChatGPT on how it should respond.
 Here it is: